We launched Understanding eCommerce after building our online store. Like everyone else, we had dreams of becoming rich online.

 Never Stopped Learning

 In addition, we began to appreciate that not all users are the same.
 Many find traditional websites prohibitive.
-So, we began to embrace accessibility tools to ensure that everyone has access to what we build for our clients.
+So, we began embracing accessibility tools to ensure everyone can access what we build for our clients.
 We also had the luxury of working wherever we could find an Internet connection.
 With the added freedom, we headed off to Europe.
-During our time in Europe, GDPR became a thing.
+During our time in Europe, the GDPR came into effect.
 A big thing.
-So, we learned how to build privacy and compliance into our websites.
+We learned how to incorporate privacy and compliance into our websites.

 What about Content?

 While working in Berlin, we began focusing on niches.
 It’s what you are supposed to do.
 So we did, and we focused on Digital Health.
-We worked with accelerators like Startup Bootcamp and Barcelona Health Hub.
-We learned about value-based care and digital therapeutics, and, with a background in venture capital from a previous life, we focused on supporting startups in Digital Health.
+We collaborated with accelerators such as Startup Bootcamp and Barcelona Health Hub.
+We learned about value-based care and digital therapeutics, and, with a background in venture capital from a previous life, we focused on supporting startups in the Digital Health Sector.
 We helped them fine-tune their messaging through pitch decks and other brand collateral, including website and social media.

-A healthcare company approached us to leverage this niche expertise through whitepapers, webinars, and content marketing.
-We then shared their content on traditional social media platforms with a B2B focus, including LinkedIn.
+A healthcare company approached us to leverage our niche expertise through white papers, webinars, and content marketing.
+We then shared their content on traditional B2B social media platforms, including LinkedIn.
 If you are in digital health or healthcare, follow us on LinkedIn at This Week in Digital Health, where we offer curated content, funding updates, and the latest innovations in healthcare.

 Are You High?

-While we were living in Berlin, Cannabis emerged on the radar.
-Germany was considering allowing for medicinal use (and now, finally, recreational use).
-Cannabis Startups emerged, and we supported them with content development, industry updates in a weekly podcast, and, once again, a LinkedIn group – CannaList Network.
+While we lived in Berlin, Cannabis emerged on the radar.
+Germany was considering allowing medicinal use (and now, finally, recreational use).
+Cannabis Startups emerged, and we supported them with content development, industry updates in a weekly podcast, and, once again, a LinkedIn group—CannaList Network.

 Finding Our Way Home

 After ten years abroad, we returned home to San Francisco.
 We continued our work in Cannabis and Digital Health.
 In the last few years, with the advent of Generative AI, creating brand awareness through organic SEO has become increasingly harder.
 At the same time, paid ads are becoming increasingly expensive.
-Thus, we work with our clients to create an omnichannel approach to visibility, combining Facebook and LinkedIn groups, videos, voice, and podcasting into their marketing mixes.
+Thus, we work with our clients to create an omnichannel visibility approach, combining Facebook and LinkedIn groups, videos, voice, and podcasting into their marketing mix.

 Having returned to our roots and the Bay Area, we also focus on supporting startups.
 To learn more, follow Startup Stories SF.